-CHIP TUNING (ORIGINAL ECU)
+CHIP TUNING (REMAPPING)

 Every vehicle with an electronic injection engine (petrol or diesel) has an ECU (engine control unit), also known as the computer.
 This contains data that holds your vehicle settings for ignition, injection, air/fuel ratio, throttle control, torque management and much more, which were set in the factory when the car was produced.
 We’re able to reprogramme these settings in your ECU for better performance, power, torque and/or fuel economy – this is known as: chip tuning, remapping, ECU tuning, ECU reprogramming, ECU software upgrading.

 - Improved throttle response

 - A vehicle that’s much more fun to drive!

 The ‘original’ figures on the search results are the manufacturers power and torque ratings.
 The tuned figures are actual gains measured on vehicles in good condition with dynamometer equipment.
 Due to engine characteristics, environment and fuel type, we have seen up to 10% variance in factory vehicle power ratings.
 If your vehicle is making more than the factory rated power before it’s tuned, it may make more power than the figures shown, and vice versa.

 Yes, we can tune your ECU to your existing vehicle modifications.
 Please mention your car’s modifactions when booking in.

 The simple answer is yes, no problem.
 Please mention your previous tune when booking in.